openxla/stablehlo/docs/spec.md

 result in implementation-defined behavior, but this may change in the future ([#1157](https://github.com/openxla/stablehlo/issues/1157)).

+#### Floating-point exceptions

+As an exception to this rule, floating-point exceptions in StableHLO programs have well-defined behavior.
+Operations which result in exceptions defined by the IEEE-754 standard (invalid operation, division-by-zero, overflow, underflow, or inexact exceptions) produce default results (as defined in the standard) and continue execution without raising the corresponding status flag; similar to `raiseNoFlag` exception handling from the standard.
+Exceptions for nonstandard operations (e.g. complex arithmetic and certain transcendental functions) are implementation-defined.

 #### Shape mismatches

 StableHLO supports dynamically-shaped tensors.
 However, shapes have to agree at